reselbob/k8s-4-it-pros/day-1/lesson-09-hpa/README.md

 ![HPA](https://d33wubrfki0l68.cloudfront.net/4fe1ef7265a93f5f564bd3fbb0269ebd10b73b4e/1775d/images/docs/horizontal-pod-autoscaler.svg)

+Kubernetes Horizontal Pod Autoscaler (HPA) addresses a basic problem in distributed, container based architecture: scaling the computing environment up or down to meet load demand.
+When you apply HPA to a Kubernetes deployment or replicaset, intelligence in HPA will keep an eye on the CPU utilization of the pods in force.
+When a particular pod starts to approach a usage threshold, HPA will create additional pods to alleviate the load burden of the pod(s) that is reaching the utilization limit.

+The autoscaling capabilities of Kubernetes Horizontal Pod Autoscaler safeguard pods against runtime performance degradation due to capacity overloads.

 ## Installing the Metric Server

 In order for HPA to work, it needs a controller that reports cluster metrics.
 Otherwise, it has no way of knowing that